Aixinjuluo/Aixinjuluo.github.io/index.md

-## Welcome to CSCI260 Pages Tiezheng Wu
+## Welcome to Software Engineering Pages Tiezheng Wu

 You can use the [editor on GitHub](https://github.com/Aixinjuluo/Aixinjuluo.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.